DTopping256/OT/problem1/geneticAlgorithms/geneticAlgorithms.md

 _Note: generations in this algorithm start counting from 0_

-I wrote 3 selection functions based upon selection methods I researched online, they are:
+I wrote 3 selection functions based upon selection methods I researched online (Blinkie and Thiele, 1995), they are:

 - Truncation selection (the default one I use)
 - Fitness proportionate selection